In Exercises 21-28, find the probability and answer the questions... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it is calculated by dividing the number of favorable outcomes (baby boys) by the total number of outcomes (total births).
-Understanding probability is essential for determining the effectiveness of the YSORT method in increasing the likelihood of having a boy.
+In this context, it quantifies the chance that a randomly selected individual from a population uses social networking sites.
+The formula for calculating probability is the number of favorable outcomes divided by the total number of possible outcomes.

 Recommended video: